Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Summary and Conclusion

-\textbf{\textit{ Summary and Conclusion ---}} Since the prime objective of this work is to constrain the mass of DM particle through the GW170817 posterior, we examine its impact on (a) mass-radius curves of NS and (b) the GW170817 posteriors in the M-R plane.
-We have considered interactions of uniformly trapped neutralinos $-$ lightest WIMP as a DM candidate $-$ with the hadronic matter of NS through the exchange of the Higgs boson, the lightest CP-even eigenstate of the NMSSM.
-The hadronic part of EOSs is considered within RMF models with NL3, IOPB-I, and G3 parameter sets.
-The presence of DM inside the NS core yield lesser values of its properties as EOSs become softer.
-What we have found in this study can be concluded by the following remarks: \begin{itemize} \item The EOSs with DM satisfy the universality relation of the first kind, the $C-\Lambda$ universal relations, but slightly shift to the right with DM mass with respect to the $C-\Lambda$ universal relation when no DM is in consideration.
-The deviated curves that satisfy universality relation among their-selves help in constraining the DM parameters. \item A change in the mass of DM implies a small shift to the left in the posterior accompanied by a much larger jump in the left of the MR curves. \item On considering DM mass $M_{DM} \geq 20$ GeV with the presumption that stiff EOS like NL3 to be sacred, the relative shift of MR curves with posteriors, satisfying GW170817 posteriors and NICER range of NS canonical radius, suggest that the mass of WIMP should be $M_{DM} \geq 20$ GeV. \item NS (described by the NL3 EOS) admixed with $\sim$20 GeV WIMP, which is uniformly trapped inside NS, could be a possible secondary compact component of GW190814 merger event as it satisfies the mass as well as radius range of GW190814 merger event. \end{itemize}
+The primary objective of this work is to investigate the impact of WIMP dark matter on the $C-\Lambda$ universal relation, GW170817 posteriors, and radial $f$-mode oscillation of NSs.
+We consider interactions of uniformly trapped neutralinos (the lightest WIMP) as a dark matter candidate with the hadronic matter of NSs through the exchange of the Higgs boson, which is the lightest CP-even eigenstate of the NMSSM.
+The hadronic part of the EOS is modeled using RMF with IOPB-I, G3, and QMC-RMF series of parameter sets.
+The presence of dark matter inside the NS core results in reduced values of its properties, making the EOSs softer.
+The findings of this study can be summarized as follows: \begin{itemize} \item The EOSs with dark matter satisfy the universality relation of the first kind, the $C-\Lambda$ universal relations, but they slightly shift to the right with increasing dark matter mass compared to the $C-\Lambda$ universal relation when no dark matter is considered.
+However, the deviated curves satisfy universality relation among themselves. \item A change in the mass of dark matter results in a small shift to the left in the posterior, accompanied by a much larger jump to the left in the $M-R$ curves. \item The incorporation of dark matter into the analysis allows the M-R curve to remain consistent with the mass-radius constraints imposed by HESS J1731-347.
+Therefore, this study contributes to determining the characteristics of HESS J1731-347, suggesting the possibility that it may be classified as a dark matter-admixed neutron star. \item We further investigated the radial oscillations of pulsating stars by solving the Sturm-Liouville equations for the perturbations and imposing necessary boundary conditions.
+This allowed us to accurately determine the frequencies associated with the mode.
+The calculations for the fundamental $f-$mode were done with and without the presence of dark matter, while systematically varying the dark matter mass.
+The numerical findings indicate that the inclusion of dark matter within NSs leads to a reduction in the stiffness of the EOS, resulting in a decrease in the maximum mass of these stars.
+Additionally, the inclusion of dark matter leads to an increase in the frequencies of pulsating objects.
+In conclusion, there exists a positive correlation between the mass of the dark matter and the frequencies of the radial oscillation modes. \item Finally, we verified the stability criterion of NSs by studying the $f$-mode as a function of their mass.